I really want the antenna installed in my attic. Will that work?

 I’ve got an old antenna.
 It doesn’t work/barely works.
 What can be done?

 There could be any number of things going on with it.
 For one, it could be just a VHF antenna.
 In which case, we may need to add a UHF antenna to receive all available channels.
 Cable could be damaged and in need of replacement.
 Cable connections could be corroded, in need of re-termination.
 Preamplifiers and amplifiers may be dead or failing.
 The antenna may be aimed in the wrong direction.
 We could go on.
-In many cases, we can repair the existing installation and save you $ over having to install a new one.
+In many cases, we can repair the existing installation and save you $ over a brand new installation.

 I’m not convinced that even a professionally-installed antenna would work in my situation.
 I want to be absolutely sure it will get reliable reception before spending the money; I don’t want to be stuck with something that only kinda works.
 Can you offer my a guarantee?